salkuadrat/lucifer/README.md

   .delete('/:id', user.delete);
 ```

-It's good practice to split your routes into its own independent controllers.
+It's a good practice to split your routes into its own independent controllers.

-Also, feel free to add more methods to your `Controller`
+You may also add more methods to your `Controller`

 ```dart
 class UserController extends Controller {